famly/growth-fullstack-challenge/answers.md

 # Exercises - Answers

-### Overall:
+### Overall Considerations:
-There's no E2E test suite in place.
+- There's no E2E test suite in place.
 As this isn't asked, I'm not implementing it, but in real world scenario I'd argue for a fitting E2E test set up.
+- The Queries are sending post requests, which is simple and works fine.
+However this limits CDN caching, so in certain scenarios, GET requests might make sense.

 ### 1
 #### Reasoning: